 Employment Law Attorneys in New York City File Claims for Victims of Pregnancy and Familial Status Discrimination

-Experienced attorneys at Leeds Brown Law, P.C. have devoted decades providing aggressive representation for individuals in New York City and the nearby metro areas when they experience workplace discrimination because of sex or gender.
+Our experienced attorneys have devoted decades providing aggressive representation for individuals in New York City and the nearby metro areas when they experience workplace discrimination because of sex or gender.
 We have a genuine passion for the work we do and take pride in fighting for the rights of employees.
 Our lawyers strongly feel that there is no room for gender discrimination or sexual harassment in the workplace.

 Sex or gender discrimination occurs in the workplace when an employment decision is made based on sex, or one gender receives treatment that is different from another.
 It can also happen when you are the victim of harassment because of sex.
 There are federal laws such as Title VII of the Civil Rights Act of 1964 that prohibits such employment discrimination because of sex.
 New York State Human Rights Law (NYSHRL) supports the prohibitions in Title VII and provides some additional protection to workers here.
 For example, federal and state laws protect against employment discrimination because of familial status and pregnancy.
 NYSHRL, however, protects more workers.
 NYSHRL applies to private businesses with 4 or more employees, whereas the Title VII only covers private employers with 15 or more.